 - The borrower must continue to pay insurance, property taxes, and maintenance costs.

-- Proceeds from this type of mortgage are often used to provide more comfortable retirement years.
+- Proceeds from this type of mortgage are often used to provide more comfortable retirement years, adding to retirement income.

 - Payments on this type of loan need not be paid until the borrower moves from the home or passes away.